Border Residents Remain Skeptical About The Need For An Expanded Wall

 At Ardovino's Desert Crossing, an Italian restaurant in southern New Mexico, it's not unusual for diners to look up from their gnocchi and see Border Patrol agents outside aiming flashlights at footprints on the ground.

-"Sometimes it definitely feels like a movie out here," said the restaurant's co-owner, Marina Ardovino.
+"Sometimes, it definitely feels like a movie out here," said the restaurant's co-owner, Marina Ardovino.
 From the top of an open-air deck on her property, the international boundary between the U.S. and Mexico is clearly visible.
 A dark-colored barrier cuts down a desert mesa like an iron ribbon.
-The old chain link fence that used to separate the two countries was recently replaced by a tall curtain of steel slats, the kind President Trump proposed in his oval office address.
+The old chain-link fence that used to separate the two countries was recently replaced by a tall curtain of steel slats, the kind President Trump discussed in his Oval Office address.

 Ardovino is not impressed.
 "It's hard for me to be polite with what I truly think about that," she said.
 "I just think the border wall is such a ridiculous waste of money."

-In her 21 years running the restaurant, Ardovino says she's never felt unsafe.
-She laments that her two dogs were run over by speeding Border Patrol agents, but says she still cooperates with them when they look for migrants on her property.
+In her 21 years running the restaurant in Sunland Park, Ardovino says she has never felt unsafe.
+She laments that her two dogs were run over by speeding Border Patrol agents but says she still cooperates with agents when they look for migrants on her property.
 The restaurant's open deck is a wedding venue, where couples say their vows with the border wall as a backdrop.
 Despite the wall, Ardovino said, migrants still make it over.

 "They're still crossing through.
 The people that I've come in immediate contact with, they want some water and a phone," she said.